psyinfra/onyo/docs/source/concepts.rst

 Template Files
 **************

-Templates can be used with the command ``onyo new --template <template>
---path <asset>`` and are stored in the folder ``.onyo/templates/``.
+Templates can be used with the command ``onyo new --template <template>`` and are stored in the folder ``.onyo/templates/``.
 Templates will be copied as a basis for a new asset file, and can then be edited.
 After saving the newly created asset, the file will be checked for valid YAML syntax.

 The default template that gets used when ``onyo new`` is called is ``.onyo/templates/empty``.
 It can be updated with